module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 az ad sp create-for-rbac --sdk-auth --name ml-auth
 ```

-ml-auth can be changed to whatever name you want, it's just the name used in the Azure doc.
+`ml-auth` can be changed to whatever name you want, it's just the name used in the Azure doc.

+!!! info "Définition"

-rbac : Role-Based Access Control
+    RBAC : Role-Based Access Control

-* After running az ad sp create-for-rbac --sdk-auth --name ml-auth, Azure responds with output similar to this:
+* After running `az ad sp create-for-rbac --sdk-auth --name ml-auth`, Azure responds with output similar to this:

 ```shell
 Changing "ml-auth" to a valid URI of "http://ml-auth", which is the required format used for service principal names